-As always with these posts I make, they are intended for women who date with the intention of marriage.
+As always, these posts I make are intended for women who date with the intention of marriage.
 If that is not you, I am not speaking to you.
 You can go on and head out.
 Here we go.

 He Knows Whether He Wants You or Not

-I have one simple sentence for you to remember always.
+I have a straightforward sentence for you to remember always.
 Are you ready?

 If a man wants to marry you, he will.

-It’s as simple as that.
-No bells, no whistles, no flowery.
+It’s as simple as that: no bells, whistles, or flowery.
 I don’t care if you are doing nothing for him.
 I don’t care if you’re washing, cooking, cleaning, baby popping, dick slaying, gargling balls, being his peace, being independent, bringing home the whole damn table and offering him a one-on-one conference with the Lord in heaven.
 Whether you bring it up or he brings it up.
 If he wants to be married to you and you are willing, he will.

 When it comes to talking about a boyfriend, as with anything else, there are levels.
 For example, the level of commitment and trust you have with your boyfriend of one month is certainly not the same that you will have with your boyfriend of two years or your fiancé of five.
 So then, how can the blanket statement ‘Don’t be a wife to a boyfriend’ or ‘Don’t give a boyfriend husband privileges’ make sense?
 It doesn’t.
 Stay with me here.

 Do not marry anyone’s potential.
 Do not marry a man because you think he will turn into the husband you want after you say vows.
 Conversely, I would never encourage a man to marry a woman hoping she will be the wife he wants.
 If you don’t be a wife to a boyfriend, how will he know if you are the kind of wife he is looking for?
 Grown folks know that love is not enough to keep a relationship, let alone a marriage.

 In the end, what will keep a man accountable, are your standards and how they tie into his standards and convictions.